amd-jnovotny/rccl/docs/how-to/debugging-guide.rst

 RCCL and NCCL comparisons
 =============================

-If you are also using NVIDIA HW or NCCL and notice a performance gap between the two systems, collect the system and performance data on the NVIDIA platform as well.
+If you are also using NVIDIA hardware or NCCL and notice a performance gap between the two systems, collect the system and performance data on the NVIDIA platform as well.
 Provide both sets of data to the support team.